incryptomax/bubblemapstelegrambot/README.md

 1. **Direct Contract Input**: Simply paste any contract address directly in the chat, and the bot will automatically detect the network and return token information
 2. **Command**: Use the `/check <address>` command
 3. **Button Interface**: Click the "Check a token" button and follow the prompts
+4. **Community Statistics**: Use the `/topstat` command or click the "Community Statistics" button to view popular tokens and trends

+## Key Features

+### Token Analysis
+- Automatic blockchain detection for any contract address
+- Decentralization score and metrics visualization
+- Top holders identification and distribution analysis
+- Market data integration (price, volume, market cap)
+- Direct links to BubbleMaps for deeper analysis

+### Community Statistics
+- View most checked tokens across all users
+- See popular blockchain networks with percentage visualization
+- Discover trending tokens from the last 3 days
+- Click through to detailed statistics views

+### User Management
+- Save favorite tokens for quick access
+- View recently checked tokens history
+- Intuitive navigation with back buttons at every level

 ## Docker Deployment